 On the shores of Lake Titicaca, the Puno region is often described as the “Folkloric Capital of Peru”.
 The greatest expression of the music and dance of Puno is the annual festival of Our Lady of Candelaria, when some 20,000 visitors gather to watch as the entire city is transformed in honor of its patroness.
 Groups come from every tiny village in the province to perform in the competition held in the local football stadium.
 Aymara and Quechua people move to simple, graceful rhythms, having prepared for the central event of their calendar many months in advance, sewing elaborate costumes and rehearsing before traveling from villages in the Andes mountains and Amazon forests to the city of Puno.

 In Cusco there are countless folkloric celebrations throughout the year.
 These range from the reenactment in June of the Inca sun festival, or Inti Raymi, to the synergy of Catholic and indigenous rites behind the Qoylloriti pilgrimage.
-Music and dance can be enjoyed everywhere in Cusco; in the folkloric evenings organized by many local restaurants, theatrical presentations, and as an enduring part of everyday life in Cusco, with young people keen to conserve the traditions passed down to them, and to take part in festivities like those held every July in the village of Paucartambo.
+Music and dance can be enjoyed everywhere in Cusco; in the folkloric evenings organized by many of Cusco’s restaurants, in theatrical presentations, and as an enduring part of the city’s everyday life, among young people keen to conserve the traditions passed down to them, and to take part in festivities like those held every July in the small town of Paucartambo.